 IWF reporting was based on a set of templates structured around three headings:

 NDS used two main communication methods through the life of the Fund.
-The first is this dedicated website, which publishes project details, tools and resources at their interim reporting and final stages.
+The first is this dedicated website, which published project details, tools and resources at their interim reporting and final stages.
 This website is an evidence base for the Fund.
 It will continue to be maintained by NDS after all projects come to an end.

 The second is the Good Practice Report which reflects on the program overall and draws conclusions about the next steps for both workforce development and future innovation funding.
-An interim version of this report was reviewed by the Advisory Group and a final version will be published here when complete.

 The IWF was funded through the Sector Development Fund (SDF) which assists individuals and organisations to transition to the new National Disability Insurance Scheme (NDIS) operational environment.

 This includes activities such as improving the capability and capacity of the sector to deliver services within the NDIS, assistance for participants to exercise choice and control, as well as activities to ensure the sector has enough workers with the right skills.